 Twitter – Twitter is an online news and social networking site where people communicate in short messages called tweets.
 Another description of Twitter and tweeting might be micro-blogging.

-iOS or Android for Business: What Is Apple Doing to Help Your Business?
+iOS or Android: What Is Apple Doing to Help Your Business?

 According to AppleInsider, the trending operating system company has partnered with SalesForce.
 Apple is running with SalesForce to improve how the customer relationship platform works on iOS.